Mondelez's move on Hershey sends shivers through cocoa market

 “You create a huge giant as far as cocoa consumption is concerned,” said Antonie Fountain, VOICE managing director.

-The most immediate questions raised by the potential deal concern the companies’ relationships with Swiss processor Barry Callebaut AG (BARN.S), which became the world’s largest manufacturer of chocolate and cocoa products after a 2013 purchase of Petra Foods’ cocoa business.
+The most immediate questions raised by the potential deal concern the companies’ relationships with Swiss processor Barry Callebaut AG, which became the world’s largest manufacturer of chocolate and cocoa products after a 2013 purchase of Petra Foods’ cocoa business.

 In 2007, Barry Callebaut reached a deal to supply Hershey with chocolate through 2022.
 Three years later, it agreed to supply Kraft Foods - which spun off Mondelez in 2012 - with the majority of its cocoa products and industrial chocolate globally.
 It remains a top supplier after the spinoff, sources said.